-- FEHA also includes pregnancy, childbirth, or related medical conditions as things employers cannot harass or fire yours for.
+FEHA also includes pregnancy, childbirth, or related medical conditions, which employers cannot harass or fire you for.

 This page discusses your rights, duties, and obligations under California law.
 It tells an employee and employer what to do when faced with sexual harassment issues.

-There are also regulations under the Fair Employment and Housing Commission (FEHC), are in step with the FEHA laws above.
-They are designed for protecting employee rights.
+There are also regulations under the Fair Employment and Housing Commission (FEHC), that are in step with the FEHA laws above.
+They are designed to protect employee rights.
 Sexual harassment under the FEHC includes unwanted sexual advances.

 There are two types of sexual harassment against the rights of the employee.
 So this person is harassed by sexual advances, visual, verbal, or physical.
 And it was by someone else or superior.

-- Quid Pro Quo Harassment: This occurs when managers or supervisors engage in sexual advances.
+Quid Pro Quo Harassment occurs when managers or supervisors engage in sexual advances.
 It is a violation to use this as a condition of employment.
-Same goes for remaining employed, getting benefits or promotions.
+The same goes for remaining employed and getting benefits or promotions.
 (Learn more about Quid Pro Quo here.)

-- Sexual harassment based on gender.
+Sexual harassment is based on gender.
 And this may include targeting, hostile, or offensive behavior.

 Under California and federal law, sexual harassment is illegal.
 But when it happens, sexual harassment can destroy the lives of the victims.
 It can ultimately ruin the business where the incident occurred as well.

-When an employee believes they are a victim, consulting an attorney is the next move.
+When an employee believes they are a victim, consulting an attorney is a next move.

 When you are sexually harassed, the first thing you should do is to: